open-learning/git4ol/README.md

 > **note**
 >
 > This document won't cover the details of creating assertions.
-Asume we've correctly generated our assertion JSON by now and are ready to use it at `~certificate.json`.
+Asume we've correctly generated our assertion and stored the JSON at `~/certificate.json` by now and are ready to use it.

 Before we can issue a certificate we have to have a local copy of the student's assignment branch.
 Assuming we already have a local clone of the [`git4ol`](https://github.com/open-learning/git4ol/) repository we start by `git remote add` the student repository: